CAYdenberg/OpenFeed/README.md

 # What Pheed Does

 Once installed on a server, Pheed **aggregates** and **sorts** posts that come in from **pheeders** selected by the user.
-Users can add an RSS feed, Twitter or Facebook timeline, LinkedIn news feed, or any other type of feed that is defined by **pheeder**.
+Users can add an RSS feed, Twitter or Facebook timeline, LinkedIn news feed, or any other type of feed that is defined by a **pheeder**.
 Once added, these feeds are aggregated and sorted, according to a **philter** that is selected by the user and is open-source (and thus transparent).
 The aggregated and filtered feed can be consumed by the user through a default website or a through a JSON format (which allows mobile apps, browser plugins, etc..).

 ## How it works